smallwins/blog.begin.com/src/views/posts/2019-10-29-how-to-create-an-openjs-architect-serverless-app-with-babel.md

 published: 'October 29, 2019'
 ---

-# How to create an OpenJS Architect serverless app with Babel and Rollup

 ![arc25](arc25.jpg)

 In this article we’ll set up an OpenJS Architect project that uses Babel and Rollup to take advantage of next-generation and experimental JS syntax features.
 Future editions will explore TypeScript and JSX.